 Orchestrator Agent: Coordinates other agents, manages workflow, handles exceptions.
 Sees the big picture.

 Tool Agent: Interfaces with specific external systems (CRM, databases, APIs).
 Abstracts technical complexity from other agents.
+In 2026, most tool agents are thin wrappers around MCP servers.

 Agent Autonomy Levels